Discourse 28: The Ninth Chapter Concludes – Undivided Devotion to God

-Ananyas chintayanto mam ye janah paryupasate, tesham nityabhiyuktanam yoga-kshemam vahamy aham (9.22): “If you resort to Me, it shall be My duty to take care of you.
+Ananyāś cintayanto māṁ ye janāḥ paryupāsate, teṣāṁ nityābhiyuktānāṁ yogakṣemaṁ vahāmyaham (9.22): “If you resort to Me, it shall be My duty to take care of you.
 I shall provide you with all your requirements, and I shall also see that what you have been provided with is secure.”
-A compassionate statement – not only you will be given what you want, but that which is given will be protected, safeguarded.
+This is a compassionate statement.
+Not only will we be given what we want, but that which is given will be protected, safeguarded.

 Commentators have a question: Is not God kind to everybody, or is He kind only to those who resort to Him in consciousness?
 Does He not provide food, clothing and shelter to everybody, or does He give it only to those who resort to Him?

 There was a Brahmin who was fond of this sloka.
 He devoted himself entirely to this one verse, and trusted entirely in God’s mercy and compassion and capacity to provide him everything.
 He was a beggar, and had to go for alms every day.
 He had a family which he had to feed—children crying for food—and every day he had to go about to get enough alms for the maintenance of his family.
-One day it so happened that even when he wandered throughout the streets the entire day until till sunset, he could not get even one grain.
+One day it so happened that even though he had wandered throughout the streets the entire day until sunset, he could not get even one grain of rice.
 He came back disappointed.

-About an hour or so after he had left, a boy came to the house with a big bag full of cereals and grains, etc., threw it on the veranda and loudly called to the Brahmin’s wife who was inside: “Here are the rations sent by your husband.”
+About an hour or so after he had left, a boy came to the house with a big bag full of cereals and grains, etc., threw it on the veranda, and loudly called to the Brahmin’s wife who was inside, “Here are the rations sent by your husband.”
 But the boy’s tongue was torn and bleeding.

 The wife asked, “Who sent this?”

-“Your husband has sent,” the boy replied.
+“Your husband has sent it.”

 “My husband?
 I am very glad.
 What is the matter with you?”